pace-neutrons/Horace/horace_function_utils/AAAREADME.txt

  Thoughts
  ========
- There is no absolute requirement for a dnd method to call an equivalent sqw method - there may simply not be a meaningful equivalent method for an sqw object, or we may not have iomplemented it.
+ There is no absolute requirement for a dnd method to call an equivalent sqw method - there may simply not be a meaningful equivalent method for an sqw object, or we may not have implemented it.

  Likewise, there is no need for there to be an equivalent dnd method to an sqw method.